zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part2.md

 ####Analytics tools

 The big-data analytics has advanced pretty far over the past decade.
-Technologies like Hadoop, Spark, Impala and many others may be used to identify domains in protodata.
+Technologies like Hadoop, Spark, Impala, Splunk and many others may be used to identify domains in protodata.

 The output of the domain analysis is a description of the new domain.
 The description